How To Challenge Your Imposter Syndrome and Reclaim Your Confidence at Work

 2. Cultivate a Growth Mindset: To adopt a growth mindset, involves seeing challenges as opportunities for growth and embracing the concept of continuous learning.
 This mindset allows for a shift - there is no pass or fall, no making the grad or not.. by accepting your are on a learning path, as Carol Dweck, who coined the term "Growth Mindset" says "YOU ARE JUST NOT THERE YET!!!".
 Adopting this mindset allows you to approach new tasks with confidence and resilience.

-3. Challenge Negative Thinking: Challenging your self-defeating or self-depreciating thoughts, by first listening to them, writing them down and then questioning their validity is the first step to overcoming imposter syndrome.
-Replacing negative thoughts with more balanced and reframed ones will help you negotiate with your inner voice, to see yourself in a more realistic way.
+3. Challenge Negative Thinking: Challenging your self-defeating or self-deprecating thoughts by first listening to them, writing them down and then questioning their validity is the first step to overcoming imposter syndrome.
+Replacing negative thoughts with more balanced and reframed ones will help you negotiate with your inner voice and see yourself in a more realistic way.
 By reinforcing balanced thinking with positive affirmations, you will start to feel, think and act differently and build your self-assurance.

 4. Seek Support: It's tough to self reflect alone - seek support from trusted friends, mentors, therapists, peers, or coaches.
 Engaging with a supportive network can provide guidance, offer different perspectives, and remind you that you are not alone in your experience.